paragkatkar/katacoda-scenarios-1/understanding-k8s-rbac/step12.md

 `pod/pinger-dk created`

-**Why can we do this?** Because we switched back the the context, `kubernetes-admin@kubernetes` and the user in this context, `kubernetes-admin` has permission to create pods.
+**Why can we do this?** Because we switched back to the context, `kubernetes-admin@kubernetes` and the user in this context, `kubernetes-admin` has permission to create pods.

 **Step 6:** Let's verify that the newly created pod is indeed there: